 Simply communicating the restructure to employees one time, through one mode of communication, is not good enough.
 The change needs to be communicated multiple times through multiple mediums.
 Doing this ensures that:

-- Employees understand that the restructure is high priority (i.e., it’s “serious”); and
+- Employees understand that the restructure is high priority (i.e., it’s “serious”);

-- Employees don’t miss serious information.
+- Employees don’t miss important information regarding the proposed changes.

 Final Thought: Perform Change Management Implementation